domenickmb/alien-invasion/README.md

 # alien-invasion
-A game in python that mimics the classic game 'Space Invaders'
+A game in python that mimics the classic game 'Space Invaders'.
+To run the game, open a terminal and change directory alien-invasion and type python alien-invasion.py